-In Mississippi, I had to give up US90 since the bridges were still out after being demolished by Katrina.
+In Mississippi, I had to give up the coastal route of US90 due to the bridges still out after being demolished by Katrina on August 29, 2005.
 Therefore, I hopped on I10 and rode into New Orleans.

 Riding across Lake Pontchartrain from Slidell and into New Orleans.